whytekieran/Neo4J-Project/README.md

 									 commited on this branch is the QueryData.cypher file which is located inside the supports folder and the three query.cypher files which are located inside the scripts folder.
 (The QueryData.cypher file contains queries used while i was attempting to come up with my three queries, the queries here are the ones that didnt make my top three. </br>
-**3. Finished Branch** Lastly, this branch contains a few minor commits containing small final touches to finish the project. </br>
+**3. Finished Branch** Lastly, this branch contains a few minor commits containing small final touches to finish the project and also commits for the closing
+					   statement section of the this readMe file. </br>

 (Note: The Query Data branch was merged back to the master on a regular basis to keep them both in sync, then after one final merge we make one single commit to the Finished branch were the completed project can be downloaded.)